RupeshDeshmukh/java8-features/README.md

 Repository with code examples to demonstrate features added in Java 8

 * forEach() method in Iterable interface
+* default methods in Interfaces
-* default and static methods in Interfaces
+* static methods in Interfaces
+* Optional class and its methods